tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 #### Pagination and Object-Oriented PHP

-With all of the recipes and blog posts stored and tagged in a database, this allowed us to create a search page where users could search the site for recipes that intereste
+With all of the recipes and blog posts stored and tagged in a database, this allowed us to create a search page where users could search the site for recipes that interested them.
+However, returning these results on one page would lead to long page load times and a cumbersome experience for the user.
+To solve this issue, we needed to automatically paginate the results from the relevant database query.
+Aware that this was a common problem that might arise on

 ### Admin Section